Before solving any problem, the trouble spots should be detected and only then any measures to fix the situation are taken.

 Used to determine the upper limits of capacity within the application.
 We recommend performing this type of testing when the traffic is expected to increase significantly, for example, during the holiday sales season.

-Involves testing of the app with the constant load that is served over a continuous period of time.
-Usually the load is applied during 4-8 hours, however the period can reach days or more.
+Involves testing the app with the constant load that is served over a continuous period of time.
+Usually the load is applied during 4-8 hours, however, the period can reach days or more.
 It all depends upon the performance expectations.
 While the system behaves under the load, the necessary metrics are collected and checked against the set requirements.